 Another way the author reveals characters to us is through the setting.
-The areas in which the author places the character can reveal much about them: are they messy?
+The area in which the author places a character can reveal much about the characters: are they messy?
 Do they like sports?
 Do they like to read?

 Think of your bedroom.
 If you were to describe your bedroom to someone, what would it reveal about you?
 Would it reveal your favorite color?
 Would it reveal that you like to listen to music?